mattsell82/MauiFindMe/README.md

 .NET Maui Android app for geolocation tracking and sharing.
 Target framework: .Net 7

+This app is designed to communicate with [FindMeApi](https://github.com/mattsell82/MauiFindMe).

 Originally a school project that I'm now continuing as a hobby project.

 Features